 Book it: Events start at $35 per person.
 Contact: email@example.com

-Fortina’s two Westchester locations offer the same high-end pizza, Italian food, and cocktails, and the same laid-back vibe.
-At both, the wood-burning ovens turn out more than just spectacular pizzas, as the menu makes full use of wood firing on a variety of dishes.
-The friendly staff is bearded, tattooed, plaid-clad—and dead serious about high-quality food (and music).
+Fortina’s three Westchester locations offer the same high-end pizza, Italian food, and cocktails, and the same laid-back vibe.
+The wood-burning ovens turn out more than just spectacular pizzas, as the menu makes full use of wood firing on a variety of dishes.
+The friendly staff is bearded, tattooed, plaid-clad — and dead serious about high-quality food (and music).

 The hip, fun vibe at Fortina is sure to please.